 Market participants are likely to take cues from the geopolitical easing, which could fuel risk-taking and provide some room for the bulls to advance.

-Meanwhile, on March 31, when domestic capital markets were observing a trading holiday on account of Mahavir Jayanti, China and Pakistan proposed a five-point plan to end the West Asia war.
-The proposal calls for an immediate stop to hostilities, the start of peace talks as soon as possible, protection of non-military targets, safe passage of ships through the Strait of Hormuz, and upholding the authority of the UN Charter.
+Meanwhile, on March 31, when domestic capital markets were observing a trading holiday on account of Mahavir Jayanti, China and Pakistan proposed a five-point plan to end the war in West Asia.
+The proposal called for an immediate stop to hostilities, the start of peace talks as soon as possible, protection of non-military targets, safe passage of ships through the Strait of Hormuz, and upholding the authority of the UN Charter.

 Global Markets Upbeat

-Overnight, Wall Street indices jumped after risk sentiment eased.
-Dow Jones was up 2.50 per cent, Nasdaq Composite closed 3.83 per cent higher, and S&P 500 ended 2.91 per cent up.
+Overnight, Wall Street indices jumped after the risk sentiment eased.
+Dow Jones was up by 2.50 per cent, Nasdaq Composite closed 3.83 per cent higher, and S&P 500 ended 2.91 per cent up.

 In early trade on April 1, Asian indices bounced back strong after the development.
 Japan's Nikkei 225 jumped 4.50 per cent, South Korea's Kospi spiked over 7 per cent, Hong Kong's Hang Seng rose 2 per cent, Taiwan's TWSE zoomed over 4 per cent, and China's CSI 300 gained around 1.50 per cent.